Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex6/README.md

 <a name="Exercise6" />
 ### Exercise 6: Windows 10 Phone ###

 Our Breakout game is a Windows 10 UWP app.
-This means that the same code can run as a desktop/tablet app as well as a Windows Phone App.
-This exercise will show you how to run your app on the Windows 10 Phone emulator.
-If future exercises we will add support for Windows 10 Phone specific features like supporting the back button.
+This means that the same code can run as a desktop/tablet app as well as a Windows Phone app.
+This exercise will show you how to run Breakout on the Windows 10 Phone emulator.
+In future exercises we will add support for Windows 10 Phone specific features like supporting the back button.

 In this exercise you will complete the following steps: